milner01/VPTest/README.md

 I have added some discussion within the query command stating what I would do differently within a full stack environment.

 I have added some basic empty/null validation on some of the request entities, as well as validating the Sell Price is identical from the request via front end to what is stored in the database.

+The code was written in Visual Studio 2022 with .NET 8.0